ufal/npfl138/tasks/mnist_training.md

 - Using specified learning rate for the optimizer.
 - Optionally use a given learning rate schedule.
 The schedule can be either `linear`, `exponential`, or `cosine`.
-If a schedule is specified, you also get a final learning rate, and the learning rate should be gradually decresed during training to reach the final learning rate just after the training (i.e., the first update after the training would use exactly the final learning rate).
+If a schedule is specified, you also get a final learning rate, and the learning rate should be gradually decreased during training to reach the final learning rate just after the training (i.e., the first update after the training would use exactly the final learning rate).